F5Networks/f5-declarative-onboarding/docs/bigip-examples.rst

 The connection and persistence mirroring feature allows you to configure BIG-IP systems in a high availability (HA) configuration to duplicate connection and persistence information to peer members of the BIG-IP device group.
 This feature provides higher reliability but may affect system performance.
 For more information, see the |mirrorkb| article on AskF5.

 See |mirrorref| in the Schema Reference for DO usage and options.
+Also see :ref:`mirrorip` on the Clustering page.

 .. literalinclude:: ../examples/mirrorIp.json
    :language: json